valhalla/valhalla-docs/explorer/explore-transit.md

 # Explore transit data

+Mobility Explorer highlights the connections between transit datasets.
+The transit data is from Transitland, a community-edited, open transit data aggregation project that Mapzen sponsors.

-Mobility Explorer starts with a default view of transit data.
+It starts with a default map extent, and you can search for a place to view the fixed-route transit routes and stops.

+Mobility Explorer adds a user interface to help you ask questions about the Transitland data.
+Each time you click buttons on Mobility Explorer, you are sending a query to the Transitland API.
+You can view the API request and the resulting response from the server.

 ## Explore transit routes

 1. Search for a place in the box on the map or pan and zoom to find your area of interest.
 2. Click `Show routes` to display routes on the map.
 The map updates to show transit route lines.
 3. Hover over a line on the map to get a preview of more information about it.
+4. To filter the map by a single route or operator, click it on the map or in the drop-down list.
-4. Choose whether to display the lines by the type of transportation mode, such as bus or metro (subway), or the agency that operates the route.
+5. Choose whether to display the lines by the type of transportation mode, such as bus or metro (subway), or the agency that operates the route.
-5. To filter the map by a single route or operator, click it on the map or in the drop-down list.
 6. Check `Show stops served by route` to view the transit stops along the route.
   The route line and stops that are displayed by default are a representation of the most common shape of that route.
 However, a route may be different at certain times, for example, in inbound or return directions, or to consider one-way roads.
 These differences are known as a RouteStopPattern in the Transitland API.
 7. Click `Show route stop patterns` and a value to view the each unique combination of shape lines for trips and stops along this route.